 A course designed to provide basic information, knowledge and skills necessary to plan and survive in the backcountry.
 The WEA 18-point curriculum will be followed that will provide the student with the necessary knowledge for a safe and fun outdoor experience.
-Prerequisites: KIN 1003; LST 2083.
-Spring.
+Prerequisites: KIN 1003; LST 3023.
+Spring of Even-numbered Years.